-Fur Cons: The fur industry still uses many harmful chemicals in the preservation process, such as formaldehyde, which can be toxic, especially when around the face in the form of a hood.
+Fur Cons: The fur industry still uses many harmful chemicals in the preservation process, such as formaldehyde, which can be toxic, especially when fur is worn around the face in the form of a hood.
 Contrary to belief, there have so far been no hard evidence to suggest that using trapped wild animals has any significant effect on population control.
-As is with the meat industry, land must be demolished for farmed fur to supply space for 1.
+Also, as is with the meat industry, land must be demolished for farmed fur to supply space for 1.
 The animals, 2.
 The food needed to keep them fed, and 3.
 To store the animal waste, which comes with it’s own set of problems.
-In order to keep farmed animals healthy during their short lives, antibiotics are used to help with this, though can increase the likelihood of antibiotic resistance and new strains of infections and viruses
+In order to keep farmed animals healthy during their short lives, antibiotics are used to help with this, though can increase the likelihood of antibiotic resistance and new strains of infections and viruses.

 Fur Cons: No matter how it’s done, an animal, whether considered a pest or not, has had to die for the sole reason of fashion.
-If companies really cared about ethics in the way they describe, they would not make it their priority to create clothing from pelts.
-Animals are treated viciously and are in most cases killed painfully to preserve the coat, usually by electrocuting or gassing, or in some cases, the animal is skinned alive if there is a production delay.
+If companies genuinely had ethical concerns surrounding this, they would not make it their priority to create clothing from pelts.
+In most cases animals are treated viciously and are slaughtered painfully to preserve the coat, usually by electrocuting or gassing, or in some cases, the animal is skinned alive if there is a production delay.
 In terms of human ethics, fur farms are considered unclean and unsafe for many workers, especially in less developed countries.
 Fur farmers are also facing instability in their jobs due to economic and political pressures.

 Faux Pros: Fake fur has saved millions of animals’ lives since its creation.
 It can be argued also that the creation of faux has led to a new workforce requirement, and led to many new jobs both in production and design.